Arduino Pro Mini, the small-sized, flexible, and low-cost microcontroller, perfect for mobile applications.

 Do you have a plan to build up a small-sized, handy project like building a chiptune or a digital alarm clock or a smartwatch?
 Why only these, you may have many more ideas.
 And obviously, you always want your project to be as compact as possible that not only looks great but also helps in proper handling!
 So, here I’ll talk about such a module which will make your work easy.

 Yes!
-It’s nothing but Arduino Pro Mini, the small-sized, flexible, and low-cost module, perfect for mobile applications.
+It’s nothing but Arduino Pro Mini, the small-sized, flexible, and low-cost microcontroller, perfect for mobile applications.

 Arduino Pro Mini is nothing but an 8-bit AVR microcontroller based on ATmega328 which is available in two versions i.e. one for operating voltage of 3.3V and other for operating voltage 5V with the following physical specifications:-